-Dear #TruePrincesses!
 Have you ever heard the phrase “God is good all the time?”
 Did you feel genuine resentment rise up on the inside when you heard it?
 Is God good, really?
 If so, why does God allow suffering?
 God is not great.
 Or is He?
 If He is, why does God allow bad things to happen?
-I want to share my story of suffering with you and how I realized God’s goodness.
+I want to share with you my story of suffering and how I realized that God is good all the time.

 God Is Not Great

 How can God be good and allow so much evil?

 There’s a lot of evil in the world:

 But you and I don’t have to even think globally to see the evil of the world right where we are.
 I’m sure you have your own running list of life events that caused you pain and suffering.

 Let me share with you my eight reasons for why God is not great.